0xcacti/ring/README.md

 On customization -

 Here is everything that could be customized
-- [ ] IPV4 TTL
-        :: Will allow - need to decide how to handle when not IPV6 probably just ignore
-- [ ] IPV6 hop limit
-        :: Will allow - need to decide how to handle when not IPV6 probably just ignore
-- [ ] ICMP header ID
-        :: Will allow - if not specified will be the process id
 - [ ] Payload
         :: not going to have customization, will just be 32 random bytes - room for improvements